joeymcm2019/pickupSoccer/README.md

 MERN full stack web application.
 Work in progress.
 Currently works great.
 Just needs more features.

+I plan to deploy a version on Heroku as soon as I can figure out how to do that.
+I haven't deployed a full stack app before.

 Will slowly add more while looking for job.